Bentonville seeks input in plan to use HUD grant funds

 “We will work to plan for that and hopefully get ahead of as much as we can.
 It will be a major growth and we’re ready for the challenge,” said Hyatt.

-After taking the housing and homelessness concerns discussed at the public input meeting into account, Hyatt said they’ll lay out a five year plan and host another public input meeting.
+After taking the housing and homelessness concerns discussed at the public input meeting into account, Hyatt said they would lay out a five-year plan and host another public input meeting.

 Then once approved by HUD, Hyatt said the city plans to start work on this year’s projects in July.